Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Numerical experiments

 The numerical discretization uses the same parameters as before.
 The test is carried out using $N_x=2000$ cells and a CFL number of $0.25$ for the time interval $t\in [ 0,0.2 ]$.
-The full-order HSWME model uses $N=100$ coefficients and the reduced models use a fixed number of $r=5$ basis function.
+The full-order HSWME model uses $N=100$ coefficients and the reduced models use a fixed number of $r=4$ basis function.

-Similar to the water column test case, we compute the POD-basis from the snapshots of two trajectories simulated with the full HSWME at $\nu\in\{10^{-2},1\}$.
-The friction parameters are now chosen as $\nu = 0.1$ and $\lambda = 0.1$.
+Similar to the water column test case, we compute the POD-basis from the snapshots of two trajectories simulated with the full HSWME at $\nu\in\{10,1000\}$.
+The friction parameters to compare all methods are now chosen as $\nu = 10$ and $\lambda = 0.001$, leading to large values of the bottom friction term.

-We first show the numerical results for the macroscopic water height $h$ and momentum $h u_m$ in \cref{fig:KT:state-profiles} for (1) the full-order HSWME model, (2) the lowest-order SWE model, (3) the new macro-micro decomposition POD-Galerkin, and (4) the new macro-micro decomposition DLRA.
-As for the first test case, the simple SWE model fails at capturing the complex dynamics of the test case, which is indicated by a wrong solution for both the water height $h$ and the momentum $h u_m$.
-In contrast, both new macro-micro decomposition POD-Galerkin and DLRA, yield a very good match of the full-order HSWME model with very few basis function.
+We first show the numerical results for the macroscopic water height $h$ and momentum $h u_m$ in \cref{fig:KT:state-profiles} for (1) the full-order HSWME model, (2) the lowest-order SWE model, (3) the reduced HSWME model, (4) the new macro-micro decomposition POD-Galerkin, and (5) the new macro-micro decomposition DLRA.
+As for the first test case, the simple SWE model fails at capturing the complex dynamics of the test case, which is especially apparent in the momentum $h u_m$ shown in \cref{subfig:KT:hu-profile}.
+Similarly, POD Galerkin and the rHSWME model struggle to capture an accurate description of the momentum.
+Here DLRA yields a very good match even with a small number of degrees of freedom.